LeeKyoungIl/illuminati/illuminati-util/illuminati-levenshtein/README.md

-# Project illuminati algorithm : levenshtein distance
+# Project illuminati util : levenshtein distance

 ## What is the Levenshtein distance?
 The Levenshtein Algorithm compare A and B string.